 Tolerant Flowers and Vines

-The list of flowering plants that can handle being planted next to the tree is rather long.
+The list of flowering plants that can handle being planted next to black walnut is rather long.
 Enjoy these blooming plants and vines without worry:

 - Virginia Creeper